FS-DFM: Fast and Accurate Long Text Generation with Few-Step Diffusion Language Models: Experiments

 \textbf{Shortcut Model.} We make the generator \emph{step–aware} by conditioning on the intended step size $h$ alongside time $t$, i.e., $\ell=\theta(x_t,t;h)$.
 During training we sample $h$, construct a shortcut teacher over $[t,t{+}h]$ using an EMA copy of the student, and apply the budget-aware losses from \Cref{sec:method:training}.
 During inference, we fix a budget of $S\in \lbrace 2^{k} \rbrace$ steps and $k\in \lbrace 0, 1, 2, \ldots, 9, 10 \rbrace$, set $h=1/S$, and run the step-aware sampler.
 Implementation details appear in \Cref{app:shortcut-model}.

-\textbf{Measurement.} We report three complementary metrics: \emph{Perplexity (PPL)} measured by a fixed reference LM (\texttt{gpt2-large}); lower is better; and \emph{Entropy} – the average uncertainty of our model’s token distributions; lower indicates sharper, more decisive predictions; and \emph{Token accuracy}: the fraction of model prediction that match the ground-truth; higher is better.
+\textbf{Measurement.} We report several complementary metrics: \emph{Perplexity (PPL)} measured by a fixed reference LM (\texttt{gpt2-large}); lower is better; and \emph{Entropy} – the average uncertainty of our model’s token distributions; lower indicates sharper, more decisive predictions; \emph{Token accuracy}: the fraction of model prediction that match the ground-truth; higher is better; and MAUVE~\citep{pillutlaMAUVEMeasuringGap2021}, divergence-based metric that measures how similar the distribution of text generated by a model is to that of real human text.
 All metrics are computed on the evaluation split and averaged across sequences.